-Weighting: Weighting is used to adjust the results of a survey to make them representative of the population and improve their accuracy.
+Weighting is used to adjust the results of a survey to make them representative of the population and improve their accuracy.

 For example, a survey which contains 25% women and 75% men will not accurately reflect the views of the general population, which we know has an even 50/50 split.

 Statisticians rebalance or ‘weight’ the survey results to more accurately represent the general population.
 This helps to make them more reliable.